sai3097ganesh/Physically-based-modelling/README.md

 ## Ball Collision
 <img src="Gifs/Collision.gif">
-This is the basic simulation - the ball is represented simply by its position.
+This is the basic simulation I started with.
+The ball is represented simply by its position.
 Collision detection and response are implemented.
 Gravity can be enabled/disabled.
 Wind can be controlled using keys.